 Transit

-2024 Transit Alternatives Study
+Transit Alternatives Study

 The purpose of the TAS is to address the identified transportation challenges of rapid population, business, and land use growth through a multimodal analysis that leads to the development of a locally preferred alternative (LPA) for public transportation in the corridor.
-To meet this purpose, the project will focus analysis on transit concepts that:
+The TAS examined the benefits and costs of fixed rail, bus rapid transit, and light rail to best meet the needs of residents and visitors of the growing NWARPC region.

 - Provide direct and accessible connections between major activity centers